braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 {% alert warning %}
 Because this message type can only be received by certain newer SDK versions, users that are on unsupported SDK versions will not receive the message.

-Consider adopting this new message type once a significant portion of your user base is reachable, or create a new campaign that only targets supported SDK versions using our new greater-than or less-than app version targeting filter.
+Consider adopting this new message type once a significant portion of your user base is reachable, or target only those users whose app version is _above_ the requirements.
 [Learn More]({{ site.baseurl }}/user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features/#filtering-by-most-recent-app-versions)
 {% endalert %}

 ### New Message Type {#new-message-type}